2. The Glossary provides an explanation of the terms used in these rules.

 Course structure9.(1) The Combined Bachelor's degrees consists of 240 credit points (normally 40 units), comprising:

-(2) Students may choose to undertake up to two minors from any undergraduate degree, provided the student will be able to complete all nominated majors and minors within the 196 credit points of the combined degree.and
+(2) Students may choose to undertake an additional major and/or up to two minors from any undergraduate degree, provided the student will be able to complete all nominated majors and minors within 240 credit points.and

-11-_1">(2)(a) A student who withdraws from the before completing it, but after completing a minimum of 144 credit points of study, including one of the following majors, may apply to the Faculty to be awarded the BH011.
+(2)(a) A student who withdraws from the before completing it, but after completing a minimum of 144 credit points of study, including one of the following majors, may apply to the School to be awarded the BH011 - Bachelor of Engineering (Honours).

 (1) Automation and Robotics Engineering